Dynatrace/Dynatrace-AppMon-WebServer-Agent-Ansible/README.md

 **Note**: This role merely installs the Web Server Agent - it will not configure your web server to actually include it.

-**Note**: Currently, we support only Linux hosts, support for installing Windows hosts is in the making.

 ## Download

 The role is available via: